Li-Kuo Chang: Early life and studies

 Li-Kuo Chang, born in Shanghai, China, on January 25, 1949, began his studies at the Shanghai Conservatory in piano and violin.
 In 1978, his playing gained him the first prize in the Chinese Young Artist Competition.
 He traveled to the U.S. in 1979 to study at Eastman School of Music in New York where he was awarded a full-tuition scholarship.
 He also received a young artist fellowship to study at California's Music Academy of the West.
 Li-Kuo has studied with renowned teachers such as Francis Tursi, Paul Doktor, Donald McInnes, William Magers, Milton Thomas, and has also played in master classes led by William Primrose.

 Career

 In his early career, Li-Kuo was a member of the Shanghai Symphony Orchestra.
-Winning the audition in 1988, he has held the position of assistant principal violist in the Chicago Symphony Orchestra, and between 1998-1999, he served as the viola section principal.
+Winning the audition in 1988, he has held the position of assistant principal violist in the Chicago Symphony Orchestra, and between 1998 and 1999, he served as the viola section principal.
 He has been on the faculty at many prestigious schools, including Northwestern University's Bienen School of Music (1993–2008), Roosevelt University (1998-), and Peabody Institute (2011-), and he presently teaches at the Music Institute of Chicago in Illinois.
 He has also been an affiliate of the faculty at Affinis Music Festival in Japan since 1992.
 He is also the Artistic Advisor of the Chinese Fine Arts Society.
 Many of his students were awarded various positions in well-known orchestras, including the Indianapolis Symphony Orchestra, Chicago Symphony Orchestra, St. Louis Symphony, and Detroit Symphony Orchestra.